In cyber-scenario, 'Blueland' cripples European infrastructure

 China, Iran, and North Korea also have high-end offensive cyber capabilities, Omer Dostri, a defence expert at The Jerusalem Institute for Strategy and Security, an Israeli think-tank, said.

-But it was "clear" that the EU's Blueland meant Russia, Dostri also said.
+But it was "clear" that the EU's Blueland was Russia, Dostri also said.

 "This [EU exercise] is only one scenario of a realistic attack, but there are other threats that may materialise in the near future," said Dostri, who described how essential infrastructure was particularly at risk.